A future design vision

 I led fast sketching sessions to generate a wide range of concepts for reimagining user journeys.

-By facilitating discussions with stakeholders, I helped the group converge on two priority areas:
+Working with the team, we landed on two priority areas:

 Sketching ideas